Emergency & Critical Care Is More Expensive Than Primary Care

 Why Emergency & Critical Care Costs More

-In a life-threatening situation, we must have in-house diagnostics equipment to provide us with quick results.
-These include laboratory, digital x-ray, ultrasound, and CT scanning equipment.
+In a life-threatening situation, we must have in-house diagnostic equipment to provide us with quick results.
+This includes laboratory, digital x-ray, ultrasound, and CT scanning equipment.
 In addition, 24-hour access to our emergency services requires us to be staffed nights, weekends, and holidays when no one else is open, and whether we have patients coming in or not.

 We Provide Upfront Estimates on All Our Services

 We know that your pet is an important part of your family and understand that the costs associated with care can affect how you choose to proceed concerning treatment.
 At Red River Animal Emergency Hospital and Referral Center, we will discuss all of our costs with you before we initiate any diagnostics, procedures, or treatments on your pet, so you are not caught off guard when you receive your bill for services.
 At Red River Animal Emergency Hospital and Referral Center, you control your pet’s treatment; we promise to provide the level of health care that each owner has chosen and will never pressure you to make decisions.

 We cannot accept insurance.
 Payment is required when services are rendered, which may include a down payment on estimated costs should your pet require hospitalization.
 Red River Animal Emergency Hospital and Referral Center accepts cash, checks, Visa, Mastercard, Discover, American Express, and Care Credit.

 If you would like to apply for or pay with CareCredit, please click the link below: